Adidas Distancestar Review Facts

 The style of these shoes is subtle but manages to appear pleasing to the eye.
 Three solid stripes on the sides of the Distancestar’s upper break up an otherwise solid color tone

 Being designed for running in water and over long distances, these shoes may appear to be very durable.
-Due to the fact that the trail spikes are detachable, the longevity of these shoes are increased with the potential to replace these spikes once they are worn down.
+Due to the fact that the trail spikes are detachable, the longevity of these shoes is increased with the potential to replace these spikes once they are worn down.

 The reality is that these shoes are only durable if they are used in their specific environment, the running track.
 In any other location, the lack of material on the outsole and midsole will cause the Adidas Distancestars to degrade very quickly.